StanDarius24/docs/Certified/AWS/AWS_CLOUD_PRACTITIONER/Quiz.md

 	c) Personal Health Dashboard

 a) CloudTrail can record the history of events/API calls made within you AWS account, which will help determine who or what deleted the resource.
 You should investigate it first.

+---

+- Set 11

+1) Your private subnets need to connect to the Internet while still remaining private.
+Which AWS-managed VPC component allows you to do this?
+	a) NAT Instance
+	b) Internet Gateway
+	c) Security Groups
+	d) NAT Gateways

+d) NAT Gateways allow your instances in your private subnets to access the Internet while remaining private, and are managed by AWS.

+2) A public subnet is accessible from the Internet while a private subnet is not accessible from the Internet.
+	a) Yes
+	b) No, all subnets are accessible from the internet
+	c) No, all subnets are not accessible from the internet

+a) A public subnet is accessible from the Internet while a private subnet is not accessible from the Internet.

+3) Which type of firewall has both ALLOW and DENY rules and operates at the subnet level?
+	a) Network Access Control List (NACL)
+	b) Web Application Firewall (WAF)
+	c) Security Groups
+	d) GuardDuty

+a) A network access control list (NACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
+They have both ALLOW and DENY rules.

+4) You would like to connect hundreds of VPCs and your on-premises data centers together.
+Which AWS service allows you to do link all these together efficiently?
+	a) Site-to-Site VPN
+	b) Transit Gateway
+	c) Internet Gateway
+	d) Direct Connect

+b) Transit Gateway connects thousands of VPC and on-premises networks together in a single gateway.

+5) A company needs two VPCs to communicate with each other.
+What can they use?
+	a) VPC Endpoints
+	b) AWS Direct Connect
+	c) Internet Gateway
+	d) VPC Peering

+d) VPC Peering connection is a networking connection between two VPCs using AWS' network.

+6) You need a logically isolated section of AWS, where you can launch AWS resources in a private network that you define.
+What should you use?
+	a) Subnets
+	b) Availability Zones
+	c) A VPC
+	d) NAT Instances

+c) A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
+It is logically isolated from other virtual networks in the AWS Cloud.
+You can launch your AWS resources, such as Amazon EC2 instances, into your VPC.

+7) A company needs to have a private, secure, and fast connection between its on-premises data centers and the AWS Cloud.
+Which connection should they use?
+	a) AWS Connect
+	b) Site-to-Site VPN
+	c) VPC Peering
+	d) AWS Direct Connect

+d) AWS Direct Connect is a cloud service solution that makes it easy to establish a dedicated private network connection from your premises to AWS.

+8) Your VPC needs to connect with the Internet.
+Which VPC component can help?
+	a) NAT Gateways
+	b) NAT Instances
+	c) network ACL
+	d) Internet Gateway

+d) An internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows communication between your VPC and the internet.